0xf104a/procedural-brainfuck/README.md

 ./build.sh all
 ```
 <br>
-Now the pbf interpreter should be in `bin/` directory.
+Now the pbf interpreter should be inside of `bin/` directory.
 <br>

 ## Command table